softwaremill/realworld-tapir-zio/adr/00-packages.md

 The `auth` package will contain the tools needed to authorize the user.

-Packages of `articles`, `comments` and `users` will have a similar structure.
+The `articles` consist of 3 smaller submodules: `core`, `comments` and `users`.
-Each of them will contain specific endpoints, will service them using services and will communicate with the database using repositories.
+Each of them will have a similar structure.
+They will contain specific endpoints, will service them using services and will communicate with the database using repositories.
-They will include domain classes and clearly separated api layer that will contain "the contract", i.e. the endpoint descriptions, without logic.
+These packages will include domain classes and clearly separated api layer that will contain "the contract", i.e. the endpoint descriptions, without logic.

 Example with one implementation per service: